Xilinx/PYNQ/docs/source/9_iop_using_peripherals.rst

 Example of Python Class Runtime Methods
 -------------------------------------------

 The read method in the Pmod_ALS class will simply read an ALS sample and return that value to the caller.
-The following steps demonstrate a Python to MicroBlaze read transaction specifc to the ALS class.
+The following steps demonstrate a Python to MicroBlaze read transaction specfic to the ALS class.

 .. code-block:: python